shakoor7882/aws-security-operations/README.md

 ## Scenario 1: GuardDuty Runtime Monitoring for EC2 instances

+Guidelines for remediating potentially compromised Amazon EC2 instances can be found [here][10].

 ### 🚨 1.1 Detection

 Connect to the application instance and test a [GuardDuty Runtime Monitoring][3] finding.
 Example: